 New Mobile Toy Tool Can Help Parents Shop Safe

-Madison, Nov.
-24 –Dangerous or toxic toys can still be found on America’s store shelves, Wisconsin Public Interest Research Group (WISPIRG) announced on Tuesday in its 24th annual Trouble in Toyland report.
-The group also highlighted the need for state action to protect children from bisphenol-A (BPA), a toxic chemical linked to cancer, diabetes, early onset puberty, obesity and hyperactivity that is commonly found in baby bottles and sippy cups.
+PHILADELPHIA, Nov.
+24 –Dangerous or toxic toys can still be found on America’s store shelves, Pennsylvania Public Interest Research Group announced on Tuesday in its 24th annual Trouble in Toyland report.

-And if toy buyers discover they have bought a dangerous toy, they can report it to WISPIRG using the new interactive website.
+And if toy buyers discover they have bought a dangerous toy, they can report it to U.S. PIRG using the new interactive website.
 Consumers should also report dangerous products to the Consumer Product Safety Commission (CPSC).

-“Now parents can shop safely and avoid purchasing potentially dangerous toys for their kids,” said WISPIRG’s Bruce Speight.
+“Now parents can shop safely and avoid purchasing potentially dangerous toys for their kids,” said PennPIRG’s Catherine Ngo.

-“And with our new, interactive tool, parents and other consumers can report toys they think are hazardous so we can investigate them and report them to the federal government,” he added.
+“And with our new, interactive tool, parents and other consumers can report toys they think are hazardous so we can investigate them and report them to the federal government,” she added.

 The 2009 Trouble in Toyland report – and the interactive website reachable from mobile phone or computer – focus on three categories of toy hazards: toys that may pose choking hazards, toys that are excessively loud, and toys that contain the toxic chemicals lead and phthalates.

 PennPIRG noted that some progress has been made on toy safety in the past year, thanks to a new law overhauling the CPSC.

 “But there’s no magic wand to fix the CPSC, and making products safer won’t happen overnight,” said Ngo.
 “Restoring consumer confidence in the products we buy will take continued hard work on the part of the CPSC and responsible retailers and manufacturers.”